February 13, 10:30 am - 12:00 pm ET

 Relational education is also about the way learning happens in a relationally coordinated learning community.
 According to Instituto Relacional: “We understand that there is no deep learning without meaningful relationships, and that transforming education implies rethinking how we interact in the classroom, among teams, with families and with the environment.
 We believe that educating is a relational act and that any sustainable educational improvement begins by recognizing people, taking care of the links and generating conditions that make possible the full development of each member of the community.”

-For this RC Café, we have invited thought leaders from across the educational continuum to share their work and to answer these questions.
-Our colleagues from Spain, Portugal, England and Massachusetts have been working with school districts to strengthen relational education by building relationships between schools and families, among teachers, among students, and between teachers and students.
-Other colleagues have been working to embed relational principles into professional education including nursing schools and medical schools.
+For this February RC Café, we have invited thought leaders from across the educational continuum to share their work and answer these questions.
+Our colleagues from Spain, Portugal, UK and Massachusetts have been working to strengthen relational education by building relationships between schools and families, among teachers, among students, and between teachers and students.
+Other colleagues from New York, Virginia and Washington have been working to embed relational principles into undergraduate and professional education.

 Each panelist will have a few minutes for opening remarks, then will engage in a facilitated discussion among themselves and with the audience.
 We invite you to bring your own experiences and questions!